Jun711/jun711.github.io/_posts/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar.md

 {:start="3"}
 3. If you don't mind creating two tables, one for development stage and one for production stage.
 You can append stage value to their names like this: `TableName: !Sub 'ddb-${Stage}-table'`.
 4. Note that changing DDB name in yaml will cause DDB table to be rebuilt and thus all data will be lost.
 Be careful if you are adding a production pipeline to an in production yaml.
 5. If there is any build error, it is probably caused by IAM permission issue.
-Check status reasons and error messages on CodeBuild console.
-You may need to add permission to your project CloudFormation role.
+Check status reasons and error messages on CodeBuild and CloudFormation console.
+You may need to add permission for your project CloudFormation role.
+You can check out [Add IAM:CreateRole to CloudFormation Role article](https://jun711.github.io/aws/authorizing-aws-cloudformation-to-perform-iam-create-role/){:target="view_window"} to see how to add permission for your roles.

 {% include eof.md %}